kirildi/GuiPlug/imgui/README.md

 If you want to use different backends and renderers, check ["Dear Imgui" docs/wiki](https://github.com/ocornut/imgui/wiki), for detailed explanation on how to do that.
+Currently I'm **not** planing to support other than those mentioned above.